-"Gardens, Ecological Design and Practice" A 1-credit course taught during Block I of Fall semesters, and Block II in Spring semesters.
-In this course, students work with Karryn, as well as student Course Assistants, to get hands-on experience in the organic gardens and the Permaculture Garden near Williams Hall.
-We also cover the basics of gardening and permaculture with content varying depending on the season and tasks at hand.
+ENVS 104 "Gardens, Ecological Design and Practice" A 1-credit course taught during Block I of Fall semesters, and Block II in Spring semesters.
+In this course, students worked with Karryn, as well as student Course Assistants, to get hands-on experience in the organic gardens and the Permaculture Garden near Williams Hall.
+We also covered the basics of gardening and permaculture with content varying depending on the season and tasks at hand.
 See more info about the Permaculture Garden in the sidebar.

 Professional Development Online Courses